Latest Updates

 Even with the higher airflow, the Dyson V10 picked up less surface debris than the LG CordZero A9 (at least for these experiments).

-One reason could be the old method of doing these tests.
+One reason could be the old method used to conduct these tests.

 Instead of spreading debris horizontally, I spread it vertically, perpendicular to the nozzle.